opnfv/functest/docs/testing/developer/devguide/index.rst

   os-odl_l2-nofeature scenarios.
   If no result is available or if all the results are failed, the test case get 0 point.
-  If it was succesfull at least once but not anymore during the 4 runs, the case get 1 point (it worked once).
+  If it was successful at least once but not anymore during the 4 runs, the case get 1 point (it worked once).
   If at least 3 of the last 4 runs were successful, the case get 2 points.
   If the last 4 runs of the test are successful, the test get 3 points.